Charities and agencies from across Reading have come together to make people aware of the work that is done for homeless people across the town.

 physical / mental health nurses

-Reading’s Food Bank run by FAITH Christian Group, although aimed mainly at people with housing but struggling to make ends meet, is able to provide “no cooker” parcels for people rough sleeping or in bedsits or other temporary accommodation.
+run by FAITH Christian Group, aimed mainly at people with housing, is able to provide “no cooker” parcels for people rough sleeping or temporary accommodation.